Thomas Aquinas: Creation

-Under this doctrine, expansionist wars, wars of pillage, and wars for glory are all inherently unjust.

 Nature of God

 Thomas believed that the existence of God is self-evident in itself, but not to us.
-"Therefore I say that this proposition, "God exists", of itself is self-evident, for the predicate is the same as the subject ...
+"Therefore, I say that this proposition, "God exists", of itself is self-evident, for the predicate is the same as the subject ...
 Now because we do not know the essence of God, the proposition is not self-evident to us; but needs to be demonstrated by things that are more known to us, though less known in their nature—namely, by effects."

 Thomas believed that the existence of God can be demonstrated.
 Briefly in the Summa Theologiae and more extensively in the Summa contra Gentiles, he considered in great detail five arguments for the existence of God, widely known as the quinque viae (Five Ways).